 Okay, so you’ve decided you want a pet.
-Begin by asking yourself some important questions about the responsibility, time, attention, effort and money you can commit, as well as your preferences for interacting with your pet.
+Begin by asking yourself some important questions about the responsibility, time, attention, effort, and money you can commit, and think about your preferences for interacting with your pet.
 Consider these questions:

 - Are you prepared for having another creature in your home permanently?
 If you rent, are pets permitted on your property by your landlord?

 - What kind of space do you have for a pet?

 - Will your preferred pet have enough space in your home when it reaches its adult size?
 Will there be enough room for it to exercise or play?

 - Do you have the money for the full spectrum of pet needs, including food, cages, litter, cleaning supplies, toys, veterinary care, and possibly more?

 - Can you handle a pet emergency emotionally, physically, and financially?

 - How will a pet affect your other relationships?

 - Do you accept that this pet will be part of your life for many years to come, even when your life circumstances may change?